brab0/appt/api/README.md

 ### TRouter
 Another *special-type extender*.
 Here, we are specifically handling the component to become an express *basepath router*.
-**We love express**, but one of the things we miss, it's the capability to segment their routes into many different components.
-Or even if you do that, its gonna cost a little bit of effort.
+**We love express**, but one of the things we miss, it's the capability of easily segment their routes into many different components.
-Since one of our main concerns is *to wrap the environment on a way you can have total control on what architecture you decide to take to your project*, these extender allows you to achieve that by assembling paths through its `use` param:
+Since one of our main concerns is *allow you to have total control on what the architecture you decide to take to your project*, this extender make it possible by assembling child component paths through its `use` param:
 ```javascript
 import { ApptComponent } from '@appt/core';
 import { TRouter } from '@appt/api';